Quick Answer: What Are the Best Portfolio Outdoor Landscape Lighting Ideas?

 Large trees, entry columns, walls, and textured exterior features often look especially strong when highlighted by well-placed spotlights.
 This type of lighting can dramatically increase nighttime curb appeal and add depth to the yard.

 Landscape light housings are the outer structure that protects the internal wiring, LED module, and lens of each fixture.
-They are used across many types of outdoor lights, including path lights, spotlights, and accent fixtures.
-If you want to explore the broader system and the different types of fixtures used in outdoor lighting, see the overview of Portfolio landscape lighting.
+They are used across many types of outdoor lights, including path lights, spotlights, and accent fixtures, and they play a major role in long-term durability outdoors.The cost of landscape lighting depends heavily on the number of fixtures and the type of system you choose.
+This landscape lighting cost guide helps break down pricing so you can plan your system more confidently.

 Popular Outdoor Landscape Lighting Looks